Below you can find an overview of frequently asked questions about the GVG travel app. Can't find your question? Contact our Customer Service.

 6. I have a valid ticket, but I cannot check in at a metro gate.

 The barcode can only be properly read if the telephone screen is undamaged.
 If your screen is undamaged but checking in at different gates with a barcode reader fails, try setting the brightness of your telephone screen to the maximum possible level.
+Keep your telephone approximately 10 cm above the card reader to have your barcode be scanned properly.
 If this still doesn't allow you to check in, contact GVB Customer Service.

 1. What is the expiry date of a non-activated ticket?